Work samples

 About Tara

-Tara Cariaso is a performing artist and movement worker, binding her work as a director, educator, mask maker, performer, and writer to create new anti-oppressive principles for stage work and cultural representation using theatrical mask.
-A Baltimore-born Filipina-American, she is a queer theatre artist whose aim is to create… more
+Tara Cariaso is a performing artist and movement worker, binding her work as a director, educator, mask-making designer, performer, and writer.
+As a Baltimore-born Filipina-American, and a queer theatre artist, her aim is to create liberatory art making practices that center justice and joy.

 Encouraging a movement: Reimagining Commedia, justice and joy-centered theatre education